 Anger is the first emotion you want to evoke.
 You can do this by showing how your values are being threatened.
 For example, "Every student deserves to feel safe on campus.
 Yet LGBTQ students are far more likely to experience violence on campus than straight students."
+Everyone deserves the chance to receive a good education.
+Yet young parents are often forced to leave school too soon because too many schools do not provide them the flexibility they need to be good parents and good students.

 Hope is the second emotion you want to evoke.
 You want people to believe that change is possible in order for them to get involved.
 You also want to take the energy away from the problem and focus it on a solution.
 You can do this by explaining your demands and how they will address the problem.
 For example: "We need an LGBTQ center where staff members can coordinate anti-violence trainings for all incoming students and where LGBTQ students have a place to go where they feel safe on campus."
+Or: "We need a free daycare center where young parents know their children are safe and well cared for while they attend classes."